 Directions:

-Add the granola to the bottom of the jar.
+Add the preserves to the bottom.
+Then add the granola on top.
 Top with your favorite fruit, then top with greek yogurt and garnish as you desire.

 This is a great lunch box recipe and after school snack.
-For school I would suggest using a BPA free plastic cup with lid, instead of a jar class.
+For school I would suggest using a BPA free plastic cup with lid, instead of a jar glass.